ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/sharding/import-and-export.markdown

 [export](../client-api/smuggler/what-is-smuggler#export)
 a sharded database:

-* Data exported by the shard node that issued the call will be stored locally, in a `.ravendbdump` file.
+* The client sends an export request to the orchestrator.
+* The orchestrator forwards the request to all other shards.
-* Data exported by other shards will be transferred to the shard node that issued the call and added to the same `.ravendbdump` file.
+* All shards stream their data to the client machine, where the data is gathered in a single `.ravendbdump` file.
+  {NOTE: }
-* The amount of time it takes to complete the export process depends upon factors like the amount of data stored locally and transferred from remote shards, network latency, and the user-defined transform script.
+  The amount of time it takes to complete the export process depends upon factors like shards' databases sizes, network performance, and the user-defined transform script.
+  {NOTE/}

 See a code example [here](../client-api/smuggler/what-is-smuggler#example).